 Climate change starts and stops with us.

-We are responsible for what is happening on our planet and all around us.
+We are responsible for what is happening on our planet and all around us (I wrote at length in my rant here).
 To deny our footprint would be to deny our life and that is simply impossible.
 Being alive means being held responsible for our actions and right now our actions are driving our planet towards destruction and horrible death.

 Not only are we harming ourselves and our nature but also all the other animals.
 When we harm nature we harm ourselves so to claim that we are powerless when it comes to fighting climate change is the same as claiming that we are powerless to change.